Palaeography

 For editing historical sources Dutch historians have created guidelines in the Richtlijnen voor het uitgeven van historische bescheiden (6th ed., The Hague 1988; online, Huygens Institute).
 For Belgian historians the Koninklijke Commissie voor Geschiedenis / Commission royale d’Histoire offers the Normes d’édition / Uitgaveregels (version 2016; Dutch and French).
 A concise explanation of transcription rules is present at the website of the project Gekaapte brieven (Looted letters).

 You can encounter several forms of Dutch handwriting for example at the documentary portals for the painters Jeroen Bosch and Rembrandt van Rijn, BoschDoc (interface Dutch, English and Spanish) and RemDoc – Rembrandt Documentation (English interface), with often not only transcriptions but also images of original documents and English translations and commentaries.
-The projects Gekaapte brieven with transcription rules and a list of abbreviations, Brieven als Buit [Letters as booty] (with English introductions), Zeeuwpost [Post from Zeeland] and Dutch Prize Papers show images and transcriptions of letters and other documents captured from Dutch ships during wars in the seventeenth and eighteenth centuries found in the collections of the High Court of Admiralty, kept at the National Archives, Kew.
+The projects Gekaapte brieven with transcription rules and a list of abbreviations, Brieven als Buit [Letters as booty; now only with the texual corpus] (with English introductions), Zeeuwpost [Post from Zeeland] and Dutch Prize Papers show images and transcriptions of letters and other documents captured from Dutch ships during wars in the seventeenth and eighteenth centuries found in the collections of the High Court of Admiralty, kept at the National Archives, Kew.
 These resources are also used in the projects MarineLives (London) and The Prize Papers Project (Göttingen, Oldenburg and London) with its offspring Prize Papers Materiality.

 For matters touching chronology you can use the online version of E. Strubbe and L. Voet, De chronologie van de Middeleeuwen en de moderne tijden (Brussels 1960, reprint with corrigenda, 1991; online, Koninklijke Commissie voor Geschiedenis / Commission Royale d’Histoire (PDF)).
 Online dictionaries for Dutch and Frisian, also in historical times, can be found at Historische woordenboeken.
 Succinct explanations of old (legal) Dutch words can be found in the PDF Vreemde woorden in archieven created by the Groninger Archieven.
 The books by Annet de Korne and Tineke Rinkel, Cursus zestiende- en zeventiende-eeuws Nederlands (Groningen 1987, online, DBNL) and L. Koelmans, Inleiding tot het lezen van zeventiende-eeuwse Nederlands (1978; online, DBNL) can be helpful, as is also the VOC-glossarium (Huygens Instituut, 2000, online, also as PDF) for maritime subjects, and for military matters J.R.
 Verbeek, Vocabulaire van het VOC-artilleriewezen en de wapenkamer 1602-1796 (2021; online, PDF).